Christian Arroyo Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 11th in the league.

-- The Yankees' 3.57 team ERA ranks fourth among all MLB pitching staffs.
+- The Yankees have the fourth-ranked team ERA among all league pitching staffs (3.71).

-- Yankees pitchers combine to surrender 77 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Yankees pitchers combine to rank 17th in baseball in home runs allowed (79 total, 1.1 per game).

-- His most recent appearance was on Saturday against the Boston Red Sox, when the right-hander went six innings, surrendering one earned run while giving up six hits.
+- The right-hander last pitched on Sunday against the Boston Red Sox, when he threw 5 1/3 innings, allowing one earned run while giving up four hits.

-- The 30-year-old has an ERA of 3.49, with 8.6 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .186 batting average against him.
+- The 27-year-old has a 4.70 ERA and 9.4 strikeouts per nine innings across 14 games this season, while allowing a batting average of .282 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.